-The reduced cost of cloud ERPs over the course of the 2010s, particularly the last five years, has meant wide-scale investment and adoption by SMBs in virtually every industry
+The reduced cost of cloud ERPs over the course of the 2010s, and particularly the last five years, has meant wide-scale investment and adoption by SMBs in virtually every industry

 As we briefly touched on, implementing ERP solutions can often be an expensive endeavor and a large investment for many SMBs.

 Understanding the costs through the installation, integration, and maintenance phases is important.

 Estimates indicate that 65% of ERP implementations go over budget and a significant amount have issues on their first try, in addition to lengthy installations.

 Have a realistic roadmap with achievable goals for your project when planning a strategy for it.

 Costs vary drastically from business to business—from the price of an initial audit, to the implementation, and finally the monthly maintenance fee.

 If you’re opting for a highly customized ERP, you can expect the price to be higher than a standardized vanilla system.

 Licenses have to be current and up to date and your vendor will be able to give you information on whether the renewal of the licenses and what model—company-wide or individual—is the best option for your business.

 Implementing ERP solutions is a tricky but necessary objective for modern businesses.

 Many who try often end up dissatisfied on their first attempt, usually as a result of poor preparation and unrealistic expectations.